My youtube page:

 http://www.pricesquawk.com – This site is run by Graham Glover.
 He is a former student of mine who has developed several helpful order flow tools.
 He recently published a free manual on his site which describes prop shop trading exercises.
 It can be found on this page of his site: http://www.pricesquawk.com/prop-shop-trading-exercises/

-http://www.tradingcourses.com – This is Guy Bower’s site.
-Guy is currently part of the team running the Genesis Trading prop firms in Australia.
+http://masterclasstrader.com – This is Guy Bower’s site.
+Guy has worked for several Australian prop firms and he knows the industry very well.
 I know Guy personally and he definitely gets the big picture.
-If you’re looking for a position at a prop firm, I recommend contacting him and taking a look at the Genesis site.
+If you’re looking for a position at a prop firm and more information on what really happens in prop firms, I recommend contacting him.

 Proprietary trading firms: